Table of Contents

 - Clinically significant drug intoxications (e.g. alcohol, barbiturates, sedatives and hypnotics); however, therapeutic levels or therapeutic dosing of anticonvulsants, sedatives and analgesics do not preclude the diagnosis.

-ICU is the unnerving region of the hospital where the sickest patients of the hospital are cared for.
-There are different types of ICU each designed to serve a particular subset of patients in a customized manner.
+The ICU is the place in a hospital where the sickest patients are cared for.
+There are different types of ICU, each designed to serve a particular subset of patients in a customized fashion.

-The prominent ICU employees are the physician-intensivist, nurse, physiotherapist, dietician and social worker.
+The ICU team is large, but typically includes the physician-intensivist, the ICU nurse, pharmacist, physiotherapist, occupational therapist, dietician and social worker, among others.

-Some of the special devices found only in the ICU are continuous renal replacement therapy, left ventricular assist device, ventilator and myriad other monitors and analyzers.
+Some of the special devices found only in the ICU include ventilators, continuous renal replacement therapy, left ventricular assist device.

 Sedation use in ICU has equivocal evidence.
 Intermittent sedation as per RASS is recommended.